kevindiu/doc/PKG_test_plan.md

 The function accept `ctx context.Context` and `req *payload.Insert_Request`, which contains the insert vector and configuration.

-In this case, the mind is to testing different input vector with different settings, which testing the boundary values.
+In this case, the mind is to test different input vectors with different settings, and test the boundary values.

-For example we should include the cases that the insert vector is a normal value, empty, 0 value, max value, duplicated and etc.
+For example we should include the cases that the insert vector is:

+- normal value
+- empty vector
+- 0 value vector
+- max value vector
+- duplicated vector

 For different settings, it contains the SkipStrictExistCheck config, which we should test the cases with this flag on/off.

+- SkipStrictExistCheck on with duplicated vector
+- SkipStrictExistCheck off with duplicated vector
+- SkipStrictExistCheck on with non-duplicated vector
+- SkipStrictExistCheck off with non-duplicated vector

+We can see the source code and to cover white box cases like below comments in the source code.

 ```go
 func (s *server) Insert(ctx context.Context, req *payload.Insert_Request) (res *payload.Object_Location, err error) {